alensomaxx/SideQuests/README.md

 ## 📮 Final Note

-What about i building some of these small projects as a web extension?

 If you’re a curious coder or just someone who enjoys micro-projects, hit ⭐️ on the repo and follow along — new quests are always loading…